 Vitamin D may sound like a vitamin, but it acts more like a hormone with receptor sites on healthy cells and even more on cancer cells.
 Researchers at the University of Miami Medical School are using it as a part of their hormone therapy for breast cancer.
 Let´s look at three of the areas in which it acts:

 1. Low vitamin D levels are linked with higher rates of cancer

 For example: Vitamin D and breast cancer - The Boston University School of Medicine has completed a great many research studies on vitamin D. Read the following statement from their Professor Michael F. Holick, "If women obtained adequate levels of vitamin D there would be 25 per cent less deaths from breast cancer.

-Hollick is not alone in stressing the importance for women and breast cancer.
+Holick is not alone in stressing the importance for women and breast cancer.
 St Georges Hospital in London calculated from their studies that women with low levels of vitamin D in their breast tissue have a 354 per cent greater risk of breast cancer.
 Translated into English this means they have 4 and a half times the breast cancer risk.
 You can read more from Holick HERE.